edgexfoundry/edgex-docs/docs_src/security/Ch-SecretStore.md

 setting of per-microservice secrets, and a `GetSecrets()` method to read them back.

-If manual "super-user" to the EdgeX secret store is required, it is necesary to obtain a privileged access token, called the Vault root token.
+If manual "super-user" to the EdgeX secret store is required, it is necessary to obtain a privileged access token, called the OpenBao root token.

-### Obtaining the Vault Root Token
+### Obtaining the OpenBao Root Token

 For security reasons (the
 [OpenBao production hardening guide](https://openbao.org/docs/concepts/tokens/#root-tokens)